ebtrader/algothinktank/README.md

 8. Navigate into source/pythonclient folder and type in the following commands.
 `python setup.py build`
 `python setup.py install`
+9. Launch your TWS client and enable API connectivity by following the instructions at: https://interactivebrokers.github.io/tws-api/initial_setup.html
-9. Open a new file using your favorite IDE and type in the following code:
+10. Open a new file using your favorite IDE and type in the following code:
 ```python
 from ibapi.client import EClient
 from ibapi.wrapper import EWrapper